top of page

 IMG_0436[1].JPG

 The Soil and Water Conservation District is made up of five commissioners elected by citizens of Boone County every four years that guide and oversee field office activity.
+Only one commissioner may reside in any single township.
+With assistance from the USDA Natural Resources Conservation Service (NRCS) and Iowa Department of Agriculture and Land Stewardship-Division of Soil Conservation (IDALS), commissioners address the natural resource issues that are most critical in their district.

 It is the mission of the Boone SWCD to assist producers and landowners in adopting practices that protect and improve soil and water quality.
 Their work is guided by a Five-Year Soil & Water Resource Conservation Plan, including a set of four main priority goals.
 The priority goals were established in collaboration with input from a Local Working Group (consisting of farmers, local business owners, and other residents of the community), Boone Commissioners and Natural Resources Conservation Service staff.